codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 	**“So I submitted a series of internal IP-based URLs—like `127.0.0.1`, ports 3000 and 5000, .
 Eventually, when I tested `http://127.0.0.1:5000/internal`, I hit the jackpot.
 The system connected internally and returned the flag directly in the response.”**
 	**“This confirmed that the backend was blindly following user-provided URLs without any filtering or validation—an SSRF vulnerability**

 **“To stay within the time I’ve been given, I’ve only highlighted a few key challenges.
-However, detailed walkthroughs for all the tasks I completed are fully documented in my report, which I’m happy to share.”**
+However, detailed walkthroughs for all these tasks on your screen are fully documented in my report, which I’m happy to share.”**

 ---

 ### 🔹 Slide 9: Lessons Learned and Interests Ignited

-**“This CTF sharpened my eyes for hidden flaws.
-The hands-on experience helped me connect the dots between theory and practice.”**
+**“This CTF sharpened my eyes for hidden flaws and The hands-on experience helped me connect the dots between theory and practice.”**

 ---